A query string contains Unicode characters. The maximum length of a query string

 ~care will match "care" and "caring," but not "cares" or "cared."
 Stemming is only used when searching text and HTML fields.

 When a document is indexed, its fields are tokenized.
 Similarly, the values in a query string are also tokenized.
-This means that what may appear to be a one-value query is actually treated as a multi-value query.
+This means that what might appear to be a one-value query is actually treated as a multi-value query.
 For example:

 "real-time" --> "real time" "2001-12-15" --> "2001 12 15" "1.5" --> "1 5"